keremk/keremk.github.io/_posts/2014-06-21-Dating-With-Swift.md

       var lastMonth = NSDate.date() - 1.months

-Well now that we have a strong type called Month, wouldn't it be great if we can do this as well:
+Well now that we have a strong type called Month, wouldn't it be great if we can do this too?

       var twoMonthsAgo = 2.months.ago

-And that is doable as well:
+And of course, it is doable as well:

       struct Month {
         var month: Int